 Fortunately, the kids got to decide.

 Even before we began construction on the new high school, we knew which of our seventh- and eighth-graders would ultimately be going there.
 So they went through a process of designing the color schemes.
-As I remember, they had two or three finalists.
-It was purple and black and steel-blue and black.
+As I remember, they boiled it down to two choices: purple and black or steel-blue and black.
 As for the nickname, I think Panthers was a finalist.
 Then there was the whole “alliteration” thing like “College Station Cowboys.”

-Keep in mind that when you’re asking a group of 12 to 14-year-old kids, they’re also going to come up with some stuff that’s a little “different,” like “Chupacabras.”
+Keep in mind that when you’re asking a group of 12- to 14-year-old kids to choose a school mascot, they’re also going to come up with some stuff that’s a little “different,” like “Chupacabras.”

 And just four years after becoming a true four-year high school, the College Station Cougar football team won a Texas high school state championship.

-Which now includes College View High School.
-How did that school come to be?
+Which now include College View High School.
+How did that campus come to be?

 Prior to the 2013 bond, we took a close look at the needs of our district.
 We had an alternative school at the time, called Timber Academy, located on the corner of Timber Street and George Bush Drive.
 That building was tiny.
-It was this cobbled-together place that we could only get about 40 kids into at a time.
+It was this cobbled-together place that we could only get about 40 kids into.
 It had all these little rooms and these little narrow hallways.
-For students to get meals, they had to walk to Oakwood Intermediate School, go through the cafeteria line, and then walk back to the Timber building.
+For students to get meals, they had to walk to the nearby Oakwood Intermediate School, go through the cafeteria line there, and then walk back to the Timber building.

-The students there at the time were maybe 17 years old and only had enough credits to be freshmen or sophomores.
-Or, were like 19 years old needing a few credits to graduate.
-Basically, they worked through a self-paced curriculum which was mostly workbooks at first and later offered online.
+The students there at the time were split into two groups: 17 year-olds who only had enough credits to be freshmen or sophomores, and 19 year-olds needing credits to graduate.
+Basically, all students at Timber Academy worked through a self-paced curriculum which was mostly workbooks at first and then later offered online.

 We felt like we could do something better than that.

 We had the opportunity at that time to buy back the adjacent College Station Conference Center from the City of College Station.
 That had been the site of the consolidated high school when it first moved off the A&M campus.
-Then, in the 1980’s, I think, it became the city’s conference center.
-Over the years, the Conference Center was used less frequently, and the building had fallen into disrepair.
+Then in the 1980s, it became the city’s conference center.
+Over the years, the conference center was used less and less frequently.
+In that time, the building had fallen into disrepair.
 We bought it back from the city and knocked it and the old Timber Academy down.
 We then rebuilt on the Timber Street property and decided to do something different.

-What we’ve found is that the smaller size of College View, which opened in the fall of 2016, really helps a certain type of student who may get lost in a larger-school environment.
+What we’ve found is that the smaller size of College View, which opened in the fall of 2016, really helps a certain type of student, one who may get lost in a larger-school environment.
 We have just under a hundred kids there at the present time, with a capacity to probably double that.
-So, it serves an important need in the district, providing different opportunities and giving students a choice to come there.
+So, it serves an important need in the district, providing different opportunities and giving students a choice for their secondary schooling.
 CVHS is not going to be a 1200 student high school.
-It can't be, it's not designed to be that way.
-So, so we built that with the idea of, of different types of opportunities for kids and it's a choice for them to come there.
+It can’t be, it’s not designed to be that.

-And, I love the mascot the students came up with for their new school.
-Reflecting the legacy of the old alternative-school model.
-They call themselves, “Timberwolves.”
+And I love the mascot the students came up with for their new school.
+Reflecting the name and legacy of the old alternative school, they call themselves “Timberwolves.”